driessamyn/kapper/README.md

 2. **Performance**: Minimize overhead and dependencies to ensure fast execution of queries and updates.
 3. **Flexibility**: Allow integration with various database drivers and connection management strategies.

-Kapper aims to go against the grain of the heavy weight database abstractions such as Hibernate and JOOQ.
+Kapper aims to go against the grain of the heavyweight database abstractions such as Hibernate and JOOQ.
 Instead, it makes JDBC support easy without taking away any flexibility.
 In fact, it can happily live alongside an existing _vanilla_ JDBC integration.
-It does not generate code, it does not introduce another layer of abstraction, it is never intrusive.
+It does _not_ generate code, it does not introduce another layer of abstraction, it is never intrusive.
+It does _not_ hide SQL, instead it embraces the fact that SQL is the best language for DB interaction.

 Kapper also means hairdresser in Dutch, but I have yet to come up with a reason for why this is relevant.